jangroth/aws-certification-notes/solutions-architect-professional.md

   * Load Balancers (including the ones created by EB)
   * CloudFront distributions
   * APIs on API Gateways
-* Possibility of creating public certificates
+* Possibility of creating **public** certificates
   * Must verify public DNS (verify that you own or control all of the domain names that you specified in your request)
   * Must be issued by a trusted public certificate authority (CA)
+  * Public certificates generated from ACM can be used on Amazon CloudFront, Elastic Load Balancing, or API Gateway but not directly on EC2 instances, unlike private certificates.
+  * Public certificates provisioned through AWS Certificate Manager are free
-* Possibility of creating private certificates
+* Possibility of creating **private** certificates
   * For your internal applications
   * You create your own private CA
   * Your applications must trust your private CA